ChXmusuke/Accountable/README.md

 # Accountable
-A small project for basic logging of personnal expenses.\
+A small project for basic logging of personal expenses.\
 For now it aims to feature:
 - Logging of incomes, expenses and transfer between accounts
 - Multiple accounts/wallets